Folkwise-io/MintbeanPlatformV3-frontend/docs/README.md

 With great freedom comes great responsibility.
 Some errors are returned from server with status 200 with null data and an array of errors.
 [Here's a great breakdown](https://medium.com/@sachee/200-ok-error-handling-in-graphql-7ec869aec9bc).

-Here is was a response from the backend API looks like
+Here is what a response from the backend API looks like

 ```ts
 interface ApiResponseRaw<T> {